-My work as a writer, communicator, project manager and in business,has taken me to, or allowed me to live in many truly memorable and fascinating locations and historical sites across the Asia Pacific Region.
-I have dived on wrecks, crawled through hundreds of war-time tunnels, walked through caves, and explored old monuments and temples across Asia and the Pacific Islands.
+My work as a communicator and project manager in international development has allowed me to live in many truly memorable and fascinating locations and historical sites across the Asia Pacific Region.
+As a result my writing is vivid, exotic and atmospheric.
+I write from experiences, thorough research and at times, an overactive imagination.
+I am always curious about people I meet and their stories, and use this rich pool of human experience and characters in creative writing I have dived on wrecks, crawled through hundreds of war-time tunnels, walked through caves, and explored old monuments and temples across Asia and the Pacific Islands.
+I have read and researched the historical context of these exotic and historically rich locations.
+And their archaeological backgrounds are simply fascinating and inspiring.

 I have read much and widely, and read a lot of ‘how to write’ books and about creative writing.
 But nothing can substitute for actual research, plotting and planning, writing, revising, reviewing, rewriting, reducing and careful editing experience.
 Developing one’s skills in the craft of writing and also the business of writing, which is the pathway I am now embarked upon.
 For me writing is often sheer hard work, requiring great discipline and consistent application.
 Just sitting down and putting words on paper, no matter how good or bad they may be.
 Many times I reach the ‘zone’ where words and thoughts just appear and my fingers do the work.
 That is the magic and mystery of writing.
 The beauty of it is how well our words and dialogues convey mood, images, thoughts, and sensory dimensions, to our readers.
 And transport them to other worlds of our making and their interpretation.